Querying¶

 // => SELECT `glpi_computers`.`id`, `glpi_computers`.`name` FROM `glpi_computers`"

-You need to use criteria, usually a FKEY to describe how to join the tables.
+You need to use criteria, usually a ON (or the FKEY equivalent), to describe how to join the tables.

 <?php